Fine-tuned LLMs Know More, Hallucinate Less with Few-Shot Sequence-to-Sequence Semantic Parsing over Wikidata: Related Work

-The other popular branch of solutions to KBQA is based on retrieval \citep{dong-etal-2015-question, miller-etal-2016-key, sun-etal-2018-open, sun-etal-2019-pullnet, mavromatis-karypis-2022-rearev, sen-etal-2021-expanding, vivona2019relational, verga-etal-2021-adaptable}.
-It predicts the answers directly within the subgraph extracted based on the topic entity in the question.
-Retrieval-based approaches allow training end-to-end without using a logical form, which keeps data acquisition cost low.
-However, they cannot answer certain types of questions, such as questions with no answer available and questions that finds the largest/tallest entity, where no entities are named.
-They have poor interpretability and do not perform well for complex questions.
+Another approach to KBQA is based on graph retrieval~\citep{dong-etal-2015-question, miller-etal-2016-key, sun-etal-2018-open, sun-etal-2019-pullnet, mavromatis-karypis-2022-rearev, sen-etal-2021-expanding, vivona2019relational, verga-etal-2021-adaptable}.
+It predicts the answers directly within the subgraph extracted based on the topic entity in the question. \citet{yu2022decaf} combine semantic parsing with retrieval and achieve the state-of-the-art on the WebQuestionsSP dataset~\citep{yih-etal-2016-value}.
+However, retrieval-based methods cannot handle entire categories of questions, such as questions with no available answer and questions like ``the tallest mountain'' where no entities are mentioned by name.
+They have poor interpretability and do not support query optimization.